 President and Board

-The Board of the German Caritas Association currently consists of the President, Secretary General, and the Head of Finances and Human Resources.
+The Board of the German Caritas Association currently consists of the President and the Secretary General who also is the Head of Finances, Personell and Corporate Issues and International Responsibility.

 Hans Jörg Millies

-was elected the Head of Finances, Human Resources and Corporate Issues by the Caritas Council in 2012.
+was elected the Financial Director and Personnel Manager by the Caritas Council in 2012 and the Secretary General in 2017.
 He was born in 1963 in Meschede.

 'Social-economic enterprises render valuable services.
 In doing so, they are subject to high requirements in terms of quality and economic performance; often, they are confronted with different expectations and needs with respect to benefit recipients and act within heavily regulated markets.
 My task, among others, is to strengthen the social enterprises of Caritas in the context of the growing competition in terms of demand, human resources and finances.
 By closely collaborating with the other areas within the Board and in cooperation with the central specialised organisations, I want to contribute to making Caritas institutions and services able to meet the requirements they face sustainably and to the satisfaction of their users.'